Global urban visual perception varies across demographics and personalities: Results

 Differences among participants' education levels were only found in participants from the USA.
 These differences happened between bachelor's and postgraduate degree holders for the \textit{safe} indicator (fourth plot from the top ~\autoref{fig:demographic-stats}).
 Lastly, we found differences in groups determined by the participants' self-reported race and ethnicity in the USA (bottom plot in \autoref{fig:demographic-stats}).
 The differences for the \textit{lively} indicator appeared between ``Asian or Pacific Islanders'' and ``White or Caucasian'' participants.
 The demographic groups on our dataset are consistent with the population mix in the sampled cities of San Francisco and Santa Clara (USA)

-While overall we found fewer differences within demographic interaction nested groups, i.e., a total of four compared to eight in single demographic groups (\autoref{fig:demographic-stats}), among all the combinations of `gender $\times$ age group $\times$ AHI' nested groups, half the differences happened within-country and half across all locations (\autoref{appendix:fig:demo_interactions}).
-Differences formed by all three demographics combined were found for the \textit{lively} indicator between ``Female x 30-39 x Bottom'' and ``Male x 21-29 x Middle'' nested groups only when all participants' responses were combined, although under a small sample size ($n \geq 5$, top plot in \autoref{appendix:fig:demo_interactions}).
-Within `gender $\times$ age group' nested groups perception differences for the \textit{walk} indicator between genders of the ``Above 50'' age group in the USA also under a smaller sample size ($n \geq 5$, second plot from the top \autoref{appendix:fig:demo_interactions}).
+While overall we found fewer differences within demographic interaction nested groups, i.e., a total of four compared to eight in single demographic groups (\autoref{fig:demographic-stats}), among all the combinations of `gender $\times$ age group $\times$ AHI' nested groups, half the differences happened within-country and half across all locations (Extended data Fig. 1).
+Differences formed by all three demographics combined were found for the \textit{lively} indicator between ``Female x 30-39 x Bottom'' and ``Male x 21-29 x Middle'' nested groups only when all participants' responses were combined, although under a small sample size ($n \geq 5$, top plot in Extended Data Fig. 1).
+Within `gender $\times$ age group' nested groups perception differences for the \textit{walk} indicator between genders of the ``Above 50'' age group in the USA also under a smaller sample size ($n \geq 5$, second plot from the top Extended data Fig. 1).
 Then, differences for the \textit{safe} indicator between genders of the ``Middle'' AHI group were found in Netherlands under a larger sample size.
 Finally, perceptual differences between age groups ``21-29'' and ``30-39'' of the ``Bottom'' AHI bracket were found for the \textit{lively} indicator across all locations.
-Both perceptual differences for \textit{safe} and \textit{lively} were found with higher sample size ($n \geq 20$, last two bottom plots \autoref{appendix:fig:demo_interactions}, respectively).
+Both perceptual differences for \textit{safe} and \textit{lively} were found with higher sample size ($n \geq 20$, last two bottom plots Extended data Fig. 1, respectively).

 We also found differences in participants with the most distinct personality traits, i.e., when their intra-country personality trait score was $\leq$Q1 or $\geq$Q3, i.e., within the 25$^{th}$ and 75$^{th}$ percentiles, respectively.
 The most significant differences happened in populations grouped by their extraversion and conscientiousness score, with similar number of overall differences compared to the single demographic analysis (seven and eight differences, respectively).
 Unlike the single demographic analysis, one significant difference was found under a negative indicator, \textit{boring}, between personality scores in openness in Nigeria, albeit with the lowest sample size among the personality groups ($n \geq 5$, bottom plot \autoref{fig:personalities-stats}).
 Similarly to the demographic analysis, we did not found differences in participants from Santiago (Chile) but found two difference in two personality groups in participants from Singapore.